bekiralti/reverseproxy/README.md

 cd reverseproxy
 ```

-Then create for Python a virtual environment (so that the additionally installed packages do not mess up your main Python installation):
+Then create a Python virtual environment (so that the additionally installed packages required by this Reverseproxy do not mess up your system Python installation):

 ```shell
 python -m venv .venv